-The Centre for Aboriginal Student Services (CASS) strives to be a home-away-from-home for Aboriginal learners.
-You can talk with counsellors, meet other students, and join in activities and cultural events.
-Below are some of the centre’s services:
+The Centre for Aboriginal Student Services (CASS) strives to be a home away from home for Aboriginal learners.
+You can talk with counsellors, meet other students and join in activities and cultural events.
+The following are some of the centre’s services.

 Writing Supports: A writing instructor visits the centre once a week to help Aboriginal learners with their writing skills.